Nish Kitchen

 • ¾ cup white sugar

-• ¼ tsp vanilla extract (or ground cardamom, or rose essence)
+• ¼ teaspoon vanilla extract or ground cardamom, or rose essence

 Instructions

-4. Spoon into 6 1/3-cup capacity popsicle (iceblock) moulds.
+• Spoon into 6 ⅓-cup capacity popsicle (iceblock) moulds.
 Cover with the popsicle lids.
 Alternatively, cover the moulds with aluminium foil, prick holes on top and insert the popsicle sticks.
 Freeze for at least 8 hours or until frozen solid.

 Notes